Sarkisov Links with centres space curves on smooth cubic surfaces: Existence of the links

 \begin{theorem} Let $C$ be a space curve lying on a smooth cubic surface $S$ such that $X \defeq \Bl_{C}\PP^3$ is not weak Fano.
 Then $C$ induces a Sarkisov link if and only if its class on $S$ appears in Table \ref{List of candidate curves} (up to the assumptions of Remark $\ref{assumptions on the type}$). \end{theorem}

-\begin{proof} We first note that in all cases Proposition \ref{X is an MDS} implies that the blowup of $C$ is always an MDS.
-In turn, by Proposition \ref{Induces link iff MDS}, we are guaranteed the existence of a Sarkisov-like diagram.
-It is then a matter of checking the singularities of the varieties appearing in the diagram.
+\begin{proof} The first implication is clear since the curves appearing in Table \ref{List of candidate curves} are exactly those satisfying the necessary conditions of Proposition \ref{necessary conditions}.

-By Propositions \ref{normal bundles of lines} and \ref{1,m flip} the anti-flip of the $5$ or $6$-secant lines produces a terminal 3-fold.
+Conversely, assume that $C$ is one of the curves in the Table.
+We first note that in all cases Proposition \ref{X is an MDS} implies that the blowup of $C$ is always an MDS.
+In turn, by Proposition \ref{Induces link iff MDS}, we are guaranteed the existence of a Sarkisov link as long as the varieties produced by the $2$-ray game are terminal, which we now check: By Propositions \ref{normal bundles of lines} and \ref{1,m flip} the anti-flip of the $5$ or $6$-secant lines produces a terminal 3-fold.
 Furthermore, by Proposition \ref{4-secant lines} the 3-fold is (weak-)Fano.
-Thus any further step in the $2$-ray game is $K$-non-positive and so retains the terminal singularities.
-This implies that the Sarkisov-like diagram an actual Sarkisov diagram. \end{proof}
+Thus any further step in the $2$-ray game is $K$-non-positive and so retains the terminal singularities. \end{proof}